Main / Edit / History / / Users Area

 Is this project cross platform?

-Short answer: Yes
+Yes

-Why HTML templates are compiled?
+Why are HTML templates compiled?
 Why don't you use an interpreted template system or XSLT?

 There are few disadvantages of compiled templates: